 It was late August.
 The air was thick and heavy with humidity.
 There was no wind, no noise, it was as if the world had come to a complete stop.

-On this day, as was usually the case, Elinor was drawn to the woods, down a familiar path awaiting to transport her away from the oppressive rays of the late afternoon sun into the cooling shade of the thicket.
+On this day, as usually the case, Elinor was drawn to woods, down familiar path awaiting to transport her away the oppressive rays of late afternoon sun in cooling shade of relojes de imitacion the thicket.
 This, above all, had always been her private sanctuary, her portal to self.
 Once in the shadows, she could hear the buzz from the hordes of flying insects searching for any drop of moisture to quench their own thirst.
 Squirrels and rabbits and chipmunks were nestled under fallen trees, birds sat motionless in the canopy, as everyone was conserving energy, waiting for the relief of dusk.

 Elinor continued her familiar journey, farther down the path, deeper into the woods, closer to her soul.
 She knew just a couple of hundred yards ahead was her own piece of heaven.